Set the color detection method

 From version 14.1 onwards, when a printer is first added, PaperCut NG/MF detects if it is grayscale or color and sets its color detection mode accordingly.
 Color mode auto-detection is performed only once and can be overridden manually.

 Color mode auto-detection works well but you might have a reason for not using it.
-You can turn it off by setting the configuration key printer.detect.grayscale.printers to N. See Using the Config Editor to find out how to change config keys.
+You can turn it off by setting the configuration key printer.detect.grayscale.printers to N. See Using the Advanced Config Editor to find out how to change config keys.

 Limitations of page-level color detection

 Page level detection works by inspecting the contents of the document looking for color use.
 The aim is to track down simple black and white only pages so it can offer the user the grayscale discount on these pages.
 There are a few situations that can cause a seemingly grayscale page to list as color - referred to as a 'false positive'.
 These situations are rare and are discussed below: